 A general rule of thumb is to water the plants every week for about 2 inches.
 Depending on the weather of the region this could vary a little.
-During peak summer season, watering the tomato plants once in every two or three days is beneficial.
-When the temperature lowers, watering should be reduced to once in a week.
+During the peak summer season, watering the tomato plants once every two or three days is beneficial.
+When the temperature lowers, watering should be reduced to once a week.
 The plants should always be watered at the base to avoid wastage of water due to evaporation and also to avoid the risk of disease in plants.

 How often do you need to fertilize tomatoes?

 Fertilizers should be mixed with soil and applied at the bottom of the planting hole and should be covered with normal soil before planting.
 Water the plants well before fertilizing them during the fruit development stage.
 The fertilizers should be spread 6 inches around the base of the plant.
-Garden or farm plants should be fertilized once in a month, but container tomato plants need to be fertilized once every week.
+Garden or farm plants should be fertilized once a month, but container tomato plants need to be fertilized once every week.

 How tall do tomato plants grow?

-Determinate varieties of tomato plants grow to a height of 3 or 4 ft where as indeterminate varieties grow to a maximum height of 12 ft (average being 6 ft).
+Determinate varieties of tomato plants grow to a height of 3 or 4 ft whereas indeterminate varieties grow to a maximum height of 12 ft (average being 6 ft).

 What does Epsom salt do for tomato plants?

 Epsom salt contains 10% magnesium and 13% sulphur, it is considered to be a mineral compound.
-Spraying Epsom salt on tomato plants is expected to keep the plants green and bushy; addition of Epsom salt to the soil helps with germination of seeds, root development, photosynthesis, plant growth and prevents blossom end rot.
+Spraying Epsom salt on tomato plants is expected to keep the plants green and bushy; the addition of Epsom salt to the soil helps with germination of seeds, root development, photosynthesis, plant growth and prevents blossom end rot.